sinlov/drone-feishu-group-robot/README.md

       PLUGIN_FEISHU_ENABLE_FORWARD: true
       # ignore last success branch by badges
       PLUGIN_FEISHU_IGNORE_LAST_SUCCESS_BY_BADGES: true # will check branch badges, if success will not send message, tag build will not pass, default false
-      PLUGIN_FEISHU_IGNORE_LAST_SUCCESS_BRANCH: main # if not set, will use now drone build branch, and if tag mode, will not ignore
+      PLUGIN_FEISHU_IGNORE_LAST_SUCCESS_BRANCH: main # if not set, will use now drone build branch, and now branch status is started so not ignore, and if in tag mode, will not ignore
       # oss info to show
       PLUGIN_FEISHU_OSS_HOST: "https://xxx.com" # OSS host for show oss info, if empty will not show oss info
       PLUGIN_FEISHU_OSS_INFO_SEND_RESULT: ${DRONE_BUILD_STATUS} # append oss info must set success